shouc/daudit/README.md

   --dir DIR    the dir of configuration files, leave blank if you wish the program to automatically detect it. (e.g. --dir /etc/)
 ```

-An example of checking MySQL:
+An example of checking Hadoop:
 ```
 $ # both commands are equivalent
 $ python3 main.py hadoop